vietbrilliant/nodejs-task-manager/README.md

 # Task Manager App

-What are included in this project
+What are included in this project?

 1/ Exploring NodeJs